PostgreSQL ALTER TABLE: Add & Rename Column

 The ALTER TABLE command is used to alter the structure of a PostgreSQL table.
-It is the command used to change the table columns or the name of the table.
+It is the command used to change the table columns or the name of the table itself, without dropping and recreating the object.

 Here is the syntax for the PostgreSQL ALTER TABLE command: